valegale/metabarcoding/README.md

 This repository is a collection of python and R scripts, which together consitute a pipeline for the analysis of ASVs data from the software DADA2 (https://github.com/benjjneb/dada2).
 Amplicon Sequence Variants (ASVs) are short sequences of DNA that are recovered from a high-throughput marker gene analysis.
 DADA2 attempts at associating a taxonomy classification on a species level to each ASVs.

 For each species, multiple distint ASVs can be matched by the software.
-With these scripts it is possible to group (in different files) ASVs that matches to the same species (python scripts), and start an analysis on a species level (R scripts).
+With these scripts it is possible to group (in different files) ASVs that matches to the same species (python scripts), and start an analysis on a species level (R script).

 This README file provides an overwiev of the repository and contains instructions regarding the usage of the scripts.